 QFC Partners with Microsoft to Bolster Qatar’s Digital Sector

-Yousuf Mohamed Al Jaida, Chief Executive Officer, QFC Authority said
+In his keynote speech, Yousuf Mohamed Al-Jaida, Chief Executive Officer, QFC Authority, said

 The QFC's agreement with Microsoft is strongly in line with our recently announced strategy that focuses on key sectors we believe are set for significant growth, and this includes digital.
 With Microsoft being one of the world's largest broad-based technology providers in the world, we are confident that this partnership will further enhance our efforts in attracting leading technology, digital and IT firms to Qatar.

 Al-Jaida added: "With Qatar's fast-paced economy, there is undoubtedly great potential for future partnerships, especially since our country is poised for even more growth in the years leading up to the 2022 FIFA World Cup, as well as beyond."

 Sheikha Alanoud Bint Hamad Al-Thani, Managing Director of Business Development, QFC Authority, said

 "Since the QFC's inception, we have worked closely with embassies, trade attachés and business councils to host international business delegations and build efficient structures for successful business journeys in Qatar."